JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 The main change is switching from a maximum 64 vertices and 64 triangles (`64v:64t`) to 255 vertices and 128 triangles per meshlet (`255v:128t`).
 I found that having a less than or equal `v:t` ratio leads to most meshlets having less than `t` triangles, which we don't want.
 Having a `2v:t` ratio leads to more fully-filled meshlets, and I went with `255v:128t` (which is nearly the same as Nanite, minus the fact that meshoptimizer only supports meshlets with up to 255 vertices) over `128v:64t` after some performance testing.

-Note that this change involved some other work, such as adjusting software and hardware raster to work with more triangles, software rasterization looping if needed to load 2 vertices per thread instead of 1, using another bit per triangle ID when packing cluster + triangle IDs to accomodate triangles up to 127, etc.
+Note that this change involved some other work, such as adjusting software and hardware raster to work with more triangles, software rasterization looping if needed to load 2 vertices per thread instead of 1, using another bit per triangle ID when packing cluster + triangle IDs to accommodate triangles up to 127, etc.

 The other changes I made were:
 * Setting the target error when simplifying triangles to `f32::MAX` (no point in capping it for continuous LOD, gives better simplification results)